Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 27-Kubernetes Volumes - Persistent Storage - PV, PVC, StorageClass, hostPath/README.md

 ```

 This confirms that both pods are using the same file from the host node via `hostPath`.
+- We can also check it bu manually scheduling it to other node and see new host path created.
 ---

 ### Persistent Volumes (PVs) & Persistent Volume Claims (PVCs)